-14. REPEATED TARDINESS to class or school may result in a teacher detention or Disciplinary Class.

-15. THEFT of school property or equipment, or personal property of any school personnel, student or visitor.

-A. Notification of Barberton Police Department

-B. One day ISS, OSS, up to 10 days OSS, pending expulsion.

-16. THE ACT OF EXTORTION from any person on school property or at any school sponsored event.

-17. GAMBLING for money or valuables on school property or at any school sponsored event.
-Card playing during academic time is unacceptable.

-18. THE ACT OF FALSELY REPORTING INCIDENTS Deliberately making false reports about harassment, intimidation, bullying and/or other aggressive behavior for the purpose of getting someone in trouble or attention.

-19. FALSIFYING Lying, making false accusations, or giving false testimony to school personnel.

-20. CHEATING AND/OR PLAGIARISM

-21. HAZING Subjecting other students to pranks or humiliation causing mental or physical harm.

-22. HARASSMENT, BULLYING, UNAUTHORIZED TOUCHING, THREATENING, INTIMIDATION of another student or staff member.
+- 14. REPEATED TARDINESS to class or school may result in a teacher detention or Disciplinary Class. - 15.
+THEFT of school property or equipment, or personal property of any school personnel, student or visitor. - A. Notification of Barberton Police Department - B. One day ISS, OSS, up to 10 days OSS, pending expulsion. - 16.
+THE ACT OF EXTORTION from any person on school property or at any school sponsored event. - 17.
+GAMBLING for money or valuables on school property or at any school sponsored event.
+Card playing during academic time is unacceptable. - 18.
+THE ACT OF FALSELY REPORTING INCIDENTS Deliberately making false reports about harassment, intimidation, bullying and/or other aggressive behavior for the purpose of getting someone in trouble or attention. - 19.
+FALSIFYING Lying, making false accusations, or giving false testimony to school personnel. - 20.
+CHEATING AND/OR PLAGIARISM - 21.
+PEER CONFLICT Any non-physical or physical harassing between students that may or may not cause mental or physical harm and does not meet the criteria of bullying.
+(May include verbal threats/harassment/intimidation)

+- 22. Texting texting of inappropriate messages, photos and videos (via cell phone or other electronic devices) can have serious legal consequences.
+Consequences may also be issued by the school for possessing, viewing, or sharing of such images. - 23.
+BULLYING of another student or staff member.
 The following definitions are from Board Policy 5517.01:

-Harassment, intimidation, or bullying (including cyberbullying) toward a student is strictly prohibited and will not be tolerated.
-This prohibition includes aggressive behavior, physical, verbal and psychological abuse, and violence within a dating relationship.
+Bullying toward a student, whether by other students, staff, or third parties is strictly prohibited and will not be tolerated.
+This prohibition includes aggressive behavior, physical, verbal, and psychological abuse, and violence within a dating relationship.
 The Board will not tolerate any gestures, comments, threats, or actions which cause or threaten to cause bodily harm or personal degradation.
-This policy applies to all activities in the District, including activities on school property, on a school bus or while enroute to or from school and those occurring off school property if the student or employee is at any school-sponsored, school approved or school related activity or function, such as field trips or athletic events.
+This policy applies to all activities in the District, including activities on school property, on a school bus, or while enroute to or from school, and those occurring off school property if the student or employee is at any school-sponsored, school-approved or school-related activity or function, such as field trips or athletic events where students are under the school's control, in a school vehicle, or where an employee is engaged in school business.